Robert McNamara: Early life and career

 Robert McNamara was born in San Francisco, California, the son of Clara Nell McNamara (née Strange) and Robert James McNamara.
 His father was sales manager of a wholesale shoe company, whose family was Irish and, in about 1850, following the Great Irish Famine, had emigrated to the U.S., first to Massachusetts and later to California.

-McNamara graduated from Piedmont High School in Piedmont, California in 1933, where he was president of the Rigma Lions boys club and earned the rank of Eagle Scout.
+McNamara graduated from Piedmont High School in Piedmont, California, in 1933, where he was president of the Rigma Lions boys club and earned the rank of Eagle Scout.
 According to McNamara, scouting helped him set his values and was where he first developed an interest in public service.

 McNamara attended the University of California, Berkeley and graduated in 1937 with a B.A. in economics with minors in mathematics and philosophy.
 He was a member of the Phi Gamma Delta fraternity, was elected to Phi Beta Kappa in his sophomore year, and earned a varsity letter in crew.
 McNamara was an ROTC Cadet in the Golden Bear Battalion at U.C.
 Berkeley.
 McNamara was also a member of the UC Berkeley's Order of the Golden Bear, a fellowship of students and leading faculty members formed to promote leadership within the student body.

 In 1937, McNamara took a summer job as a sailor on the SS President Hoover.
 He was aboard when the Chinese Air Force bombed the ship near Shanghai Harbor.
 He was not injured.
+(Note: McNamara's account of his presence abroad the SS President Hoover during the air bombardment is found in the Additional Scenes on The Fog of War DVD.)